SteveBeeblebrox/SHML/README.md

 **Work in progress, expect major changes!**
 <!--### Properties
 SHML can be given additional string keys to look for.
 This allows for the storage of metadata within SHML text that can be pulled from the result.
 Properties are passed as an array of strings in the second argument to `parseMarkup`.
 If no properties are passed in the second argument, the parser will look at the global property `properties` of SHML.
 They can be retrieved by calling `getProperty` on the result and passing the name of the property to retrieve as a string.
 By default, SHML does not look for any properties.
-Properties are not supported in inline markup.-->
+Properties are not supported in inline markup.- ->
 ### Section Metadata
 + Single Line Comments
   * Formatting sequence: `!!<comment>`
   * Resulting HTML Tag: None
   * Example: `!!Work in progress`
-  * Notes: SHML has no multiline comments of its own; however, you can use HTML's `<!-- -->`.
+  * Notes: SHML has no multiline comments of its own; however, you can use HTML's `<!-- - ->`.
   * Retrieval: Comment metadata cannot be retrieved from the parsing result and is only avalible in the source.
 + Properties
   * Formatting sequence: `!<key>:<value>`